 This can be infuriating for visitors because the ads they see could be intrusive or irrelevant to them, negatively impacting their experience and potentially tarnishing your brand's reputation.
 These ads can be frustrating for you, too, because you've got no way of knowing whether they'll complement your brand and content or actively detract from it.

-Secondly, if you do use GCS, your search bar will be Google branded and there's no way to
+Secondly, if you do use GCS, your search bar will be Google branded and there's no way to customise the design.

 For these reasons and more, we can’t in good faith recommend that you settle for GCS.
 It may be free to use, but it costs plenty in terms of control and its over-reliance on advertising.